telerik/document-processing-docs/libraries/radwordsprocessing/formats-and-conversion/word-file-formats/doc/docformatprovider.md

 slug: radwordsprocessing-formats-and-conversion-doc-docformatprovider
 tags: using,docformatprovider
 published: True
-position: 2
+position: 1
 ---

+# Doc

+DOC is the default target Binary file format developed by Microsoft for representing documents in Word 97 - Word 2003 and is one of the supported formats by RadWordsProcessing.

+# Dot

+DOT is а Word 97 - Word 2003 Binary file format, developed by Microsoft for representing document templates and is one of the supported formats by RadWordsProcessing.

 # Using DocFormatProvider

-**DocFormatProvider** makes it easy to import a **RadFlowDocument** from DOC format, preserving the entire document structure and formatting.
+**DocFormatProvider** makes it easy to import a **RadFlowDocument** from DOC and DOT format, preserving the entire document structure and formatting.

 All you have to do in order to use **DocFormatProvider** is add references to the assemblies listed below: